REQUIRED RETIREMENT PLANS

 VOLUNTARY RETIREMENT SAVINGS PLANS

 Participate in a tax-deferred voluntary savings plan to simultaneously build your retirement savings and reduce your current income tax liability!
 All employees who receive a W-2 from SUNY are eligible to participate.
-Click here for general information: UNIVERSAL AVAILABILITY NOTICE.
-For specific information about annual contribution limits click here.
+For details, including annual contribution limits open this link: UNIVERSAL AVAILABILITY NOTICE.

 Two plans are available: